 \section{Introduction}

 Large language models (LMs) possess astonishing abilities and prove useful for a plethora of downstream tasks, but controversy persists regarding how to conceptualize their capacities.
 Some view LMs as mere ``stochastic parrots,'' fundamentally incapable of genuine understanding \cite{BenderKoller2020:Climbing-toward,BenderGebru2021:On-the-Dangers-}.
-Others argue that highly proficient language ability presupposes the emergence of ``world models,'' i.e., representations of (relevant aspects) of the language-generating processes \cite{Yudkowsky2023:GPTs-are-Predic,BereskaGavves2024:Mechanistic-Int}.
-Arguments for latter view typically come from models optimized for solving finite-state problems like Chess \cite{ToshniwalWiseman2022:Chess-as-a-Test}, Othello \cite{LiHopkins2023:Emergent-World-}, or taxi navigation \cite{VafaChen2024:Evaluating-the-}, or from narrow domains like text-based adventure games \cite{LiNye2021:Implicit-repres}.
-This paper contributes to the debate by investigating the extent to which large pretrained LMs recruit representations and computational mechanisms suggestive of ``world models'' for tasks crucial for general-purpose language understanding.
+Others argue that highly proficient language ability presupposes the emergence of ``world models,'' i.e., representations of (relevant aspects of) the language-generating processes \cite{Yudkowsky2023:GPTs-are-Predic,BereskaGavves2024:Mechanistic-Int}.
+Arguments for the latter view typically come from models optimized for solving finite-state problems like Chess \cite{ToshniwalWiseman2022:Chess-as-a-Test}, Othello \cite{LiHopkins2023:Emergent-World-}, or taxi navigation \cite{VafaChen2024:Evaluating-the-}, or from narrow domains like text-based adventure games \cite{LiNye2021:Implicit-repres}.
+But to what extent might large pretrained LMs recruit representations and computational mechanisms suggestive of ``world models'' for tasks crucial for \textit{general-purpose language understanding}?

 Language understanding comprises \emph{formal} and \emph{functional} abilities \cite{MahowaldIvanova2024:Dissociating-la}.
 Formal abilities (e.g., syntax) may be acquired relatively straightforwardly from local statistical patterns in training data.
-Functional abilities relate to language use, e.g., \textit{pragmatic reasoning}, such as comprehension of contextual meaning and social implications of utterances \cite{LevinsonPragmatics1983}.
+Functional abilities relate to language use in communication, e.g., \textit{pragmatic reasoning}, such as comprehension of contextual meaning and social implications of utterances \cite{LevinsonPragmatics1983}.
 Functional ability seems more difficult to extract from text alone, since the surface language signal provides less direct information about relevant latent variables, such as interlocutors' mental states.
-This raises the issue: to what extent LMs develop rich ``social world models''---entertaining concepts of self and other, social commitment, and nested beliefs---in order to achieve their observed level of performance?
-We here address this big-picture question with a concrete case study on the relationship between LMs' capacities for (i) Theory of Mind reasoning and (ii) pragmatic reasoning.
+This raises the issue: to what extent do LMs develop rich ``social world models''---entertaining concepts of self and other, social commitment, and nested beliefs---in order to achieve their observed level of performance?